yglcode/emacs-copilot/README.md

         }
         //add table driven unit tests for above functions
         ```
+      * generate simple one file program

+        ```go
+        //based on the open api spec in petstore.yaml, write a go server serving the api at port 9090
+        ```
-4. Copilot as expert/advisor (code review and advice):
+4. Copilot as expert (code review and chat):
    * actions to start expert conversation
       * use ```C-c C-e``` (or elisp function copilot-expert()) to start expert conversation and ```C-g``` to stop it.
       * use ```C-c C-x C-e``` (or elisp function copilot-reset()) to clear copilot expert conversation history.
-   * use documents and comments as generic prompting for copilot expert.
-     * Similar to the cases of "Copilot as coder", you can add comments under target code block to ask expert to review code, find bug, or recommend improvement
+   * use documents and comments as generic prompting for copilot expert, add comments under target code block to ask expert to review code, find bug, or recommend improvement

         ```go
         type ... {...}
         func ... {...}